 This is a comprehensive document that sets out and enables evidence-based management of your chronic health and care needs.
 A chronic condition is deemed to be one that you have, or will have, for more than 6 months.
-This plan is done once every two years, with regular reviews (recommended six monthly) of your progress against the plan, and it is direct billed to Medicare.
+This plan is done annually, with regular reviews (recommended every 3 month) of your progress against the plan, and it is directly billed to Medicare.
 The most common chronic diseases are: diabetes, asthma, emphysema, coronary heart disease, cancer of any type, osteoporosis and arthritis.

-The plan involves you meeting with the practice nurse first, for about 30 mins, to discuss your medical condition/s and work with you to set goals and tasks to meet these goals.
+The plan involves you meeting with the practice nurse first, for about 30 mins, to discuss your medical condition/s and work with you to set tasks to meet these goals.
 You will then see the doctor to complete the plan and look at what you have identified as to medical problems and goals.
-The doctor will want to see you in 6 months time to review the goals and tasks and discuss any issues you have about the plan.
+The doctor will want to see you in 3 months time to review the outcomes and discuss any issues you have about the plan.

 This item is for patients with a chronic or terminal medical condition and who might require ongoing care from a team approach, which involves the GP and at least two other health care providers, such as a specialist, physiotherapist, dietitian, chiropractor or podiatrist.